 What is personal ID code? – The Estonian identification (ID) code is a unique 11-digit code that will remain the same your entire lifetime.
 It is a number formed on the basis of the sex and date of birth of a person which allows the specific identification of the person.

 How and where can I use it? – With personal code you can apply for ID-card which will allow you to access many e-services and to do online authentication.

 Who provides it? – The ID code is provided by the local government, in Tallinn it is the Tallinn Vital Statistics Office (https://www.tallinn.ee/Teenus-Personal-identification-code-formation)

 Personal ID code is one of the first things you need when settling in Estonia, regardless of your country of origin.
-The documents you need to bring along are a valid ID card/passport for the EU citizens; and a residence permit together with a valid passport for the non-EU citizens.
 This service is provided by the City of Tallinn.
 The documents you need to bring along are:

 What is a registration of residence? – Registration of residence means that your residence data is entered into the Population Register.

 Why do I need it? – Registering as resident of Tallinn gives you the right to use the public transport for free and secures a place in kindergarten or in school for your child.

 When do I need it? – EU citizen have to register their residence within 3 months after arriving in Estonia.
 Citizens of other nationalities have to register after receiving their temporary residence permit and personal ID code.